MelvorIdle/melvoridle.github.io/wikiscripts/readme.txt

 Here are several scripts that I used to create information for the wiki.
 Note: I am not responsible for breaking your game if you use these scripts.

+The scripts are designed to be copied and then pasted into your browsers console.
+First copy and paste formatPercent.js into your browser console.
+For functions that return strings copy wikiSupportFunctions.js For functions that log their output in the console copy wikiSupportFunctionsConsole.js

 Most of the scripts have now been refactored to be functions contained within wikiSupportFunctions.js Below are descriptions of the functions contained: